-Consists principally of the academic fields: Mechanical Design (DES), Mechanics 1 (MECH1), Sensors and Actuators (SAA), Electronics (ELEC), Embedded Systems 1 (EMB3) and Embedded Systems 2 (EMB4), Advanced Programming (ADP)
+Consists principally of the academic fields: Mechanical Design (DES), Mechanics 1 (MECH1), Mechanics 2 (MECH2), Sensors and Actuators (SAA), Electronics (ELEC), Embedded Systems 1 (EMB3) and Embedded Systems 2 (EMB4), Advanced Programming (ADP)

-DES: Modelling with primitive solid elements; Modelling with parametric solid elements; Modelling with curves and sketches; 3D assembly modelling with solid components; Design of technical drawings with section views and dimensions including tolerances; Making technical drawings on the basis of 3D assembly model; Making an exploded view on the basis of a 3D assembly model; Making a parts list on the basis of a 3D assembly model.
+DES: Modelling with primitive solid elements; Modelling with parametric solid elements; Modelling with curves and sketches; 3D assembly modelling with solid components; Design of technical drawings with section views and dimensions including tolerances; Making technical drawings on the basis of 3D assembly model: Making an exploded view on the basis of a 3D assembly model: Making a parts list on the basis of a 3D assembly model.

-MECH1: Forces and couples; Isolation of mechanical systems made up of one or more solids; Dry friction; Torsion of circular members; Internal effects; Design of beams for bending; Kinematics and kinetics of rigid bodies; general equations of motion translation, fixed-axis rotation, work, energy and power, impulse, momentum.
+MECH1: Forces and couples; Isolation of mechanical systems made up of one or more solids; Dry friction; Torsion of circular members; Internal effects; Design of beams for bending; Mechanical material parameters for metals and polymers; Electromagnetic material parameters; Thermal Properties.